nightmode/feri/docs/command-line.md

 ### Special Options

-Special options can override other options, do multiple things at once, or otherwise be uniquely awesome.
+Special options can override other options, do multiple things at once, or are otherwise uniquely awesome.

 ```
 -a, --all            clean, build, watch, livereload, stats